andreeelopes/spring-react-app/README.md

 A proposal consists of an arbitrary sequence of document sections (e.g. title, description, goals, needed materials, budget, work-plan).
 A proposal has a team that consists of staff and partner members.
 A proposal has a related stream of comments that fire email notifications to the involved users to respond using a link.

+## Documentation
+The documentation of server and client is present in the doc folder.

 ## Server

 ### The latests specification can be accessed on the following url: